AdityaTalluri/Aditya-sProjects/README.md

 ## 🚀 Features

-- 💻 Made with 100% vanilla HTML, CSS & JS — no libraries, no fluff
+- 💻 Made with 100% vanilla HTML, CSS & JS — No need to install libraries
 - 🧠 Level system with increasing difficulty
 - 🏁 Score system to keep things competitive
 - 🎨 Smooth visuals and arcade-style gameplay